 - What breed or crossbreed is best for you?
 Dogs were developed to have different jobs, so some suit some lifestyles better than others.
 If you’d like a cuddle monster who isn’t bothered about long walks, consider a greyhound.
 If you’re an outdoorsy type who loves hiking and is interested in agility or other brain games, try a collie or spaniel type.
 Avoid active, intelligent, working breeds like huskies if you’d prefer a quick trip round the block twice a day – they will get bored, which can lead to problems.

-If you are ready, congratulations!
+If a puppy is for you and now is the right time, congratulations!
 Having a dog as part of the family is one of the most rewarding, amusing and joyful things you can do (even if it is hard work!).